 For accommodations, check the most recommended hotels in Pazin and around, most of them suggest FREE CANCELLATION option or NO PREPAYMENT NEEDED – PAY AT THE PROPERTY:

-Due to the Coronavirus Pandemic (COVID-19), the details of the event are subject to change.
+Due to the Coronavirus Pandemic (COVID-19) and for various unexpected reasons, the details of the event are subject to change.
 We strongly recommended that you check with the organizers before making any travel arrangements.

 Croatian National Tourist Board Iblerov trg 10/IV 10000 Zagreb Hrvatska Phone +385 (1) 4699 333 Fax +385 (1) 4557 827